Azure-Samples/aks-event-driven-replicate-from-aws/README.md

 #### Deploy the Infrastructure

 The first step of the workshop is to deploy the AKS cluster and the supporting infrastructure.
-The main infrastructure deployment script is located in the deployment/infra directory.
+The main infrastructure deployment script is located in the `deployment/infra` directory.
+Review the `deployment/environmentVariables.sh` file, you must set at least the storage account name, and you must set a unique value across all Azure customers, because the name is used as a DNS record.

 The deployment script `deploy.sh` is run from the project root directory.

 ```bash
 ./deployment/infra/deploy.sh